7. Multidimensional numeric data at a glance#

 Important

-Matrices are a convenient means of representing many different kinds of data:
+Matrices can encode many different kinds of data:

-• \(n\) points in an \(m\)-dimensional space (like \(n\) observations for which there are \(m\) measurements/features recorded, where each row describes a different object; exactly the case of the body dataset above) – this is the most common scenario;
+• \(n\) points in an \(m\)-dimensional space, like \(n\) observations for which there are \(m\) measurements/features recorded, where each row describes a different object; this is the most common scenario (in particular, if \(\mathbf{X}\) represents the body dataset, then \(x_{5,2}\) is the height of the fifth person);

 • \(m\) time series sampled at \(n\) points in time (e.g., prices of \(m\) different currencies on \(n\) consecutive days; see Chapter 16);